 This little device has a snap bracelet that the tracker fits into which means that it will tighten up on the child’s wrist just enough so as not to get lost.
 The wearable is splash-resistant and has a battery life of up to 7 days – it can then be recharged via USB.

 The tracker itself has a LED indicator.
 When you set it to sleep mode – an orange light will flash.
-When the child wakes up and the device starts monitoring activity – a green light will flash.
+If the child wakes up and the device starts monitoring activity – a green light will flash.
 When you push the button to sync, the lights flash blue.

 Rather than counting steps or calories, a daily activity target is customized for each child and scored out of an easy to understand 100 points scale.
 While clearly the device tracks steps and distance in the background as a pedometer, the manufacturer realized that a point scale is easier to understand.
 Parents are encouraged to set goals using the iOS or Android app, which connects to a smartphone or tablet using low-power Bluetooth and provides feedback on a child’s progress.